basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 #### -name
 Name of the Erlang node. (default: `riak@127.0.0.1`)

-The default value, riak@127.0.0.1 will work for running Riak locally, but for distributed (multi-node) use, the portion of the name after the "@" should be changed to the IP address of the machine on which the node is running.
+The default value, `riak@127.0.0.1`, will work for running Riak locally, but for distributed (multi-node) use, the portion of the name after the "@" should be changed to the IP address of the machine on which the node is running.

-If you have properly-configured DNS, the short-form of this name can be used (for example: "riak").
-The name of the node will then be "riak@Host.Domain".
+If you have properly-configured DNS, the short-form of this name can be used (for example: `riak`).
+The name of the node will then be `riak@Host.Domain`.

 #### -setcookie
 Cookie of the Erlang node. (default: `riak`)